bdhamithkumara/stack_movies/README.md

 4. Make sure that 2-step verification is in on mode.
 5. Search "App Password".
 6. Enter App name and get the password and put it in env file.

+### Make sure that you implement using MUI.. dont use css or tailwind.. if its needed then inform us and then contribute.